Personal Health Budgets

 Can I revert back from a personal health budget?

-If you do choose to have a personal health budget, you can choose to swap back to the option whereby Surrey CHC arranges your care directly at any time if you feel that the personal health budget isn’t working for you.
-You may also choose to keep your personal health budget but try different way of managing the money.
-If you wish to employ your own personal assistant(s), you will need to have a personal health budget (either as a direct payment or as a SMA if you would prefer not to directly manage the funds yourself).
+If you do choose to have a PHB, you can choose to swap back to the option whereby Surrey All Age Continuing Care arranges your care directly at any time if you feel that the PHB isn’t working for you.
+You may also choose to keep your PHB but try different way of managing the money.

 Does my personal health budget fund my equipment?

-The Personal Health Budget will not be used to fund equipment.
-Any request for equipment will be considered through the standard CHC Equipment Panel process.
+The PHB will not be used to fund equipment.
+Any request for equipment will be considered through the standard All Age Continuing Care Equipment Panel process.

 Can I have a product list and how much do services cost?

-We will not produce a list of all services available that you will be able to spend your personal health budget on as it will be difficult to provide a comprehensive list.
+You can find information on Surrey Information Point from Surrey County Council at Connect to Support Surrey.
 Different products and services will be appropriate for different people according to their individual needs.
-However, through the care planning process, we (or your chosen care planner) will be able to provide help and advice about the services that are available to you and their costs.
+Through the care planning process, we (or your chosen care planner) will be able to provide help and advice about the services that are available to you and their costs.

 You will continue to receive other NHS services (for example district nursing, GP services) as you usually do.